 - identities of the students diagnosed with asthma

 - how to use a puffer and spacer

 - the location of:

-- o the Asthma Emergency Kits
+- o the Asthma medication & Spacers

-- \circ asthma medication which has been provided by parents for student use.
+- o asthma medication which has been provided by parents for student use.

-Surfside Primary School will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the principal decides it is necessary depending on the nature of the work being performed.
+Surfside Primary School will also provide this policy to casual relief staff and specialist teachers and may also provide this policy to volunteers or arrange a briefing if the principal decides it is necessary depending on the nature of the work being performed.